-4.1.1.6.1 (see old 4.1.1.5.1) Environmental degradation may be biotic or abiotic (e.g. hydrolysis) and the criteria used reflect this fact (See 4.1.2.11.3).
-Ready biodegradation can most easily be defined using the OECD biodegradability tests OECD Test Guideline 301 (A - F).
+- 4.1.1.56.1 Environmental degradation may be biotic or abiotic (e.g. hydrolysis) and the criteria used reflect this fact (see 4.1.2.1011.3).
+Ready biodegradation can most easily be defined using the OECD biodegradability tests OECD Test Guideline 301 (A F).
 A pass level in these tests can be considered as indicative of rapid degradation in most environments.
 These are freshwater tests and thus the use of the results from OECD Test Guideline 306 which is more suitable for marine environments has also been included.
-Where such data are not available, a BOD(5 days)/COD ratio $\geq > 0.5$ is considered as indicative of rapid degradation.

-4.1.1.6.2 (old 4.1.1.5.2) Abiotic degradation such as hydrolysis, primary degradation, both abiotic and biotic, degradation in non-aquatic media and proven rapid degradation in the environment may all be considered in defining rapid degradability.
+Where such data are not available, a BOD(5 days)/COD ratio $\geq$ 0.5 is considered as indicative of rapid degradation. - 4.1.1.56.2 Abiotic degradation such as hydrolysis, primary degradation, both abiotic and biotic, degradation in non-aquatic media and proven rapid degradation in the environment may all be considered in defining rapid degradability.
 Special guidance on data interpretation is provided in the Guidance Document (Annex 9).